richstokes/bruteforce-helloworld/README.md

         A string to bruteforce (default "hello world")
 ```

-Best ran after resetting terminal, since it uses terminal control characters to update the display:
+Best ran in a clear terminal, since it uses control characters to update the console in place:

 ```
 reset && go run main.go -w 'Hello world 👾🐈🏀🎸🍩🤯'